Mic City Sons

-Mic City Sons is the third and final album by American indie rock band Heatmiser, released on October 29, 1996, through record label Caroline.
+Mic City Sons is the third and final album by American alternative rock band Heatmiser, released on October 29, 1996, through record label Caroline.

 Recording

-Mic City Sons is the band's only recording for a major label; however, when individuals at Virgin Records learned the band might be on the verge of disbanding, the album was subsequently licensed for release through the smaller sister independent label Caroline Records (also an EMI subsidiary) and their independent distributor of the same name.
+Mic City Sons is the band's only recording for a major label; however, when individuals at Virgin Records learned the band might be on the verge of disbanding, the album was subsequently licensed for release through the smaller sister label Caroline Records (also an EMI subsidiary) and their distributor of the same name.